What is a gastric balloon?

 What happens during the procedure?

 A gastric balloon procedure takes just 15 minutes.
 It is performed in an outpatient setting under a mild sedative or light anaesthetic.
+The procedure may be uncomfortable, but is generally painless.

 Your weight loss surgeon will insert a deflated gastric balloon through your mouth, down your oesophagus and into your stomach using a thin, flexible tube with a light and camera on one end, called an endoscope.